pudly/schmopera-hugo/content/articles/talking-with-singers-christian-van-horn.md

 date = "2016-03-23T12:32:00+00:00"
 lastmod = "2016-10-18T18:11:00+01:00"
 publishDate = "2016-03-23T13:10:00+00:00"
-short_description = "Carmen will mark Van Horn's third contract with the Canadian Opera Company, and it's a place he likes to be. \"It's a world-class company,\" he says. \"It always has been, but especially in the last five years, specifically since Alexander [Neef] got here, he's really turned this into a place to be.
-There's not a singer in the world that doesn't want to sing at COC.\"" slug = "talking-with-singers-christian-van-horn" title = "Talking with singers: Christian Van Horn"
+short_description = "Carmen will mark Van Horn&#039;s third contract with the Canadian Opera Company, and it&#039;s a place he likes to be. &quot;It&#039;s a world-class company,&quot; he says. &quot;It always has been, but especially in the last five years, specifically since Alexander [Neef] got here, he&#039;s really turned this into a place to be.
+There&#039;s not a singer in the world that doesn&#039;t want to sing at COC.&quot;" slug = "talking-with-singers-christian-van-horn" title = "Talking with singers: Christian Van Horn"
 +++